JuliaLinearAlgebra/BLIS.jl/README.md

 This repository to provides:

-- Wrapper for typed interface of [BLIS](https://github.com/flame/blis).
+- Wrapper for typed and object-based interface of [BLIS](https://github.com/flame/blis).
+- Overwrite of `LinearAlgebra.BLAS` functions so that matrix multiplications can also be redirected to the BLIS backend.
 - As BLIS itself is using actively templates and macros, this package also aims to maximize usage of Julia's metaprogramming features.